-Timed to align with SF Climate Week, this 4-hour experiential learning sail on San Francisco Bay is designed as an off-conference convening for senior professionals and emerging leaders at the intersection of sustainable textiles and ocean health.
+The 4-hour experiential learning program takes place annually on San Francisco Bay and is curated as an off-conference convening for senior professionals and emerging leaders at the intersection of sustainable textiles and ocean health.

 By getting out of the conference room and out on the water, we take the doom and gloom out of sustainability and foster creativity and fun into discussions around impacts and solutions.